umbertocollodel/umbertocollodel/README.md

 👨‍🎓 Ph.D. in International Macroeconomics with a passion for data wrangling and modelling.

-🔬 Research experience at the International Monetary Fund and freelance in the field of clinical psychology.
+🔬 Research experience at the International Monetary Fund, OECD, Central Bank of Malta and freelance in the field of clinical psychology.

 🌱 Enjoy learning always something new.
 I just completed an IBM Certification for Data Science in SQL

-📚 Books with a magic realism (Murakami, Garcia Marquez) or a zen theme (Salwater Buddha, anyone?).
+📚 Books with a magic realism (Murakami, Garcia Marquez), zen theme (Salwater Buddha, anyone?) or hisotrical fiction (Wu ming).

 🏊‍♂️ Sport enthusiast.
-I love wild swimming, but any sport does it.
+Swimming,climbing, beach volley, etc., you name it.

 ⛰️ If you don't find me, I am unwinding in the nature.